spexod/iSLAT/README.md

 with other instruments too, provided some requirements are met (see below).

 ## Installation and updates
-`pip` is the recommended installation method, you can use it in to ways to install the `islat` python module:

-### Download from pypi.org

-    pip install islat

 ### Download the latest version from github:

     git clone https://github.com/spexod/iSLAT
     cd iSLAT
-    pip install .

-Remember to update the repository periodically with:
+Remember to update the repository periodically from GitHub.

-`git pull`

 ## Input and outputs
 iSLAT requires a flat, continuum-subtracted spectrum as input data